joj-macho/joj-macho.github.io/tutorials/python/python-file-handling.md

 permalink: /workspace/python/file-handling
 ---

-File handling is a crucial aspect of programming, enabling the interaction with external data sources.
+File handling is a crucial aspect of programming, enabling interaction with external data sources.
 In Python, file handling allows you to read from and write to files, making it possible to store and retrieve information persistently.
 This tutorial will guide you through the essential concepts of file handling in Python, covering file modes, reading and writing files, and best practices.

-## File Input/Output (I/O) <hr>
+## Working with Directory Paths <hr>

-Before delving into reading from or writing to a file, it's crucial to prepare the file and inform Python about our intended actions.

-File Input/Output (I/O) is the process of interacting with external data sources by reading from and writing to files.
-In Python, the `open()` function plays a pivotal role in facilitating file I/O. It opens files and returns file objects, allowing us to perform operations on the files.

-### Understanding File Properties
+Before working with files and folders, understanding how to locate and specify their paths is essential.

 A file is characterized by two essential properties: a file name and a path.
 The file name is the name of the file, while the path specifies its location on the computer.
-For instance, consider the file "anime_list.txt" located in the path "home/joj-macho/Documents/AnimeStuff/
+For instance, consider the file "anime_list.txt" located in the path "home/joj-macho/Documents/AnimeStuff/".
-".
 The file extension, the part after the last period, indicates the file type.
 Folders, or directories, can contain files and other folders, creating a hierarchical structure.
 For example, "anime_list.txt" resides in the "AnimeStuff" folder, which is inside the "Documents" folder, which is inside the "joj-macho" folder, itself within the "home" folder.

-On Windows, paths use backslashes (\) as separators, while macOS and Linux use forward slashes (/).
-To ensure cross-platform compatibility, the `Path()` function in the `pathlib` module helps handle different path separators.
+A directory path is a string of characters used to uniquely identify a location in a directory structure.
+The path starts with a root directory, designated by a letter (such as C:) in Windows and a forward slash (/) in Unix-based systems.
+Pathnames appear differently depending on the operating system.

+- Windows: Backslash (`\`)
+- macOS and Unix: Forward slash (`/`)

+To address cross-platform compatibility, Python provides standard library modules such as `os` and `pathlib`.

+### The Operating System Module

+The `os` module offers various methods for handling paths and directories.

 {% highlight python %}
->>> from pathlib import Path
->>> Path('One', 'Two', 'Three')
-PosixPath('One/Two/Three')
+import os

+# Get the current working directory
+current_directory = os.getcwd()
+print(current_directory)

+# Change the current working directory
+os.chdir('/path/to/new/directory')

+# Join paths in a system-agnostic way
+path = os.path.join('folder1', 'folder2', 'file.txt')

+# Normalize a path
+normalized_path = os.path.normpath('folder1/folder2/file.txt')
 {% endhighlight %}

-The output, in this case, would be `PosixPath('One/Two/Three')`, showcasing the path using the appropriate separator based on the operating system.
-POSIX is a set of standards for Unix-like operating systems such as Linux.
+The `os.getcwd()` method returns the current working directory.
+This is the folder that contains the running program.
+It's crucial for understanding the context in which your code is executing. `The os.chdir()` method changes the current working directory to the specified path.
+This is useful when you need to perform operations in a different directory.
+The `os.path.join()` method joins the provided path components using the appropriate separator for the operating system.
+This ensures platform-independent manipulation of file and folder names.
+The `os.path.normpath()` method normalizes the path, converting it to the appropriate format for the operating system.
+This is useful for dealing with paths that may have inconsistent separators.

+### Absolute vs. Relative Paths

+- **Absolute Path**: Full directory path from the drive to the current file or folder.
+- **Relative Path**: Interpreted from the perspective of the current working directory.

+{% highlight python %}
+# Using relative paths
+relative_path = os.path.join('folder1', 'folder2', 'file.txt')

+# Using dot (.) and dot-dot (..) shortcuts
+current_folder = os.path.abspath('.')
+parent_folder = os.path.abspath('..')
+{% endhighlight %}

+Creating a path using `os.path.join()` with folder and file names creates a relative path.
+It's interpreted based on the current working directory.
+The `os.path.abspath()` method returns the absolute path of the specified location.
+Using `.` refers to the current working directory, and `..` refers to the parent directory.

+If a file, folder, or user-defined module that you need to access is stored in the same folder as your code, you can simply refer to the item’s name in your code, without the need for a path or a "dot" shortcut.

+### The pathlib Module

+The `pathlib` module treats paths as objects rather than strings, providing a more convenient and platform-independent way to work with directories.

+{% highlight python %}
+from pathlib import Path

+# Create a path
+path = Path('folder1', 'folder2', 'file.txt')

+# Platform-independent path representation
+print(path)

+# Output:
+folder1/folder2/file.txt
+{% endhighlight %}

+The `pathlib` module simplifies path operations and is particularly useful for cross-platform programs.
+The `Path` class represents the path, and you can manipulate it using various methods.

-### Basic Text File Operations with `pathlib`
+#### Basic Text File Operations with Pathlib

-The pathlib module provides useful methods for basic text file interactions:
+The `pathlib` module provides convenient methods for basic text file interactions.

 {% highlight python %}
 from pathlib import Path